mrdcvlsc/ChaCha20-Poly1305/readme.md

 - x86_64 architecture
 - little endian system

-If your system does not have these requirements, it might produce wrong results or might not even compile (32-bit computer/compilers are not supported).
+If your system does not have these requirements, it might produce wrong results or might not even compile.

 -----